In most cases, ovarian cysts disappear in a few months without the need for treatment.

 - severe pain or swelling in your abdomen

 These symptoms may indicate an infection.

-If you haven't been through the menopause, your surgeon will try to preserve as much of your reproductive system as they can.
-It's often possible to just remove the cyst and leave both ovaries intact, which means your fertility should be largely unaffected.
+If you have not been through the menopause, your surgeon will try to preserve as much of your reproductive system as they can.
+It's often possible to just remove the cyst and leave both ovaries intact, which means your fertility should be unaffected.

-If one of your ovaries needs to be removed, the remaining ovary will still release hormones and eggs as usual.
-Your fertility shouldn't be significantly affected, although you may find it slightly harder to get pregnant.
+If 1 of your ovaries needs to be removed, the remaining ovary will still release hormones and eggs as usual.
+Your fertility should not be affected, although you may find it slightly harder to get pregnant.

-Occasionally, it may be necessary to remove both ovaries in women who haven't been through the menopause.
+Occasionally, it may be necessary to remove both ovaries, even if you have not been through the menopause.
 This triggers an early menopause and means you no longer produce any eggs.

 However, it may still be possible to have a baby by having a donated egg implanted into your womb.
 This will need to be discussed with specialists at a centre that specialises in assisted reproduction techniques.